BNdungu/HC-05/README.md

 Connect the HC-05 module to the Arduino board as follows:

-- HC-05 VCC -> Arduino 5V
+- HC-05 VCC -> Microcontroller 3v3 or 5V
-- HC-05 GND -> Arduino GND
+- HC-05 GND -> Microcontroller GND pin
-- HC-05 RXD -> Arduino TX (Pin 16)
+- HC-05 RXD -> Microcontroller TX in my case (Pin 16)
-- HC-05 TXD -> Arduino RX (Pin 17)
+- HC-05 TXD -> Microcontroller RX in my case (Pin 17)

-Make sure to cross-connect the RX and TX pins between the Arduino board and the HC-05 module.
+Make sure to cross-connect the RX and TX pins between the Microcontroller board and the HC-05 module.

 ### Uploading the Code